Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline|

-(i) April 10, USD20 million World Bank COVID-19 Emergency Response Project, IDA credit; (ii) April 17, USD1.2 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, risk communication, infection prevention and control, and more; (iv) May, USAID support to date increased to USD3.55 million; (v) May 20, USD995,593 UN COVID-19 Response & Recovery Fund for Integrating WASH, Nutrition, MNH interventions for COVID-19 Response in Western Province, Papua New Guinea; (vi) June 9, USD363.6 million to help cover balance of payments needs.
+(i) 10 April 2020, USD20 million World Bank COVID-19 Emergency Response Project, IDA credit; (ii) 17 April 2020, USD1.2 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, risk communication, infection prevention and control, and more; (iv) May 2020, USAID support to date increased to USD3.55 million; (v) 20 May 2020, USD995,593 UN COVID-19 Response & Recovery Fund for Integrating WASH, Nutrition, MNH interventions for COVID-19 Response in Western Province, Papua New Guinea; (vi) 9 June 2020, USD363.6 million to help cover balance of payments needs; (vii) 23 December 2020, Paris Club granted suspension of debt service due from 1 January to 30 June 2021.; (viii) 20 May 2021, USD52 million targeted financing from Australia.; (ix) 25 June 2021, USD30 million additional support from World Bank for COVID-19 response and vaccine rollout.

 |09 - International Assistance Provided|